HamzaKadhim/cryptocurrency_choropleth_map_and_web_scraper/README.md

 within plotly's world map, despite these countries having some of the largest volumes of cryptocurrency transactions in the world.
 This will require a solution in future updates.
 Modules and libraries used in this file include requests, csv, pymysql, pycountry, datetime, plotly.express and pandas.
+All volumes are measured in BTC.

 # pageViewPlotter.py